-The Bond Order of CO molecule is equal to 3.
+The Bond Order of the CO molecule is equal to 3.
 Bond order is calculated by dividing the difference between the number of electrons in bonding orbitals and the number of electrons in anti-bonding orbitals by 2.
 In this article, we explain what the bond order of CO molecule is and how it is calculated.

 What the bond order of CO molecule is?